Ecoral360/ASCore/README.md

 # ASCore : The core behind the AliveScript programming langugage

-> With ASCore, create your own programming language easly, all in Java!
+> With ASCore, create your own programming main.language easly, all in Java!

 ![Java Version][java-version]